 The ageing population, COVID-19 crisis, and the growing number of chronic diseases are among the reasons why the healthcare industry often struggles to satisfy the ever-growing demand.
 Hospitals cannot treat all of the patients that need the treatment.
-The industry calls for some assistance.
+The healthcare industry calls for some assistance.

 Technology in general and the Internet of Things, in particular, can become such an aid.
 They are expected to transform the healthcare industry and make it more accessible.
 The Internet of medical things can move the lion’s share of medical examinations from hospitals to patients’ homes.